 I ask the viewer to reexamine quilts and cloth in my work.
 By viewing the pieces the viewer takes away a new understanding of craft and function, as well as art and materiality.

-LUKE is currently living in Seattle Wa.
+LUKE is currently living in Los Angeles CA.